-Branching instructions should be concise and clear, and -in my experience- it helps to use formatting options such as bolding, larger fonts and the like to attract the attention of respondents.
+Branching instructions should be concise and clear, and -in my experience- it helps to use formatting options such as bolding, larger fonts and the like to attract the respondents’ attention.
 It is also good practice to organise the questionnaire in a linear way, so as to avoid backtracking.
-Used judiciously, branching can significantly reduce questionnaire completion time, and it also creates the reassuring impression that the researcher has a good understanding of how complicated the topic under research can be..
+Used judiciously, branching can significantly reduce questionnaire completion time, and it also creates the reassuring impression that the researcher has a good understanding of how complicated the topic under research can be.

 This post concludes my comments on item construction.
 For more advice on writing effective questionnaire items, I recommend consulting the following resources:

 - Brown, J. D. (2001).
 Using surveys in language programs.
 Cambridge: Cambridge University Press. (pp. 44-55)

 - Cohen, L., Manion, L. & Morrison, K. (2007).
 Research methods in education (6th edn.).
 New York: Routledge. (pp. 334-336)

 - Dörnyei, Z. (2007).
 Research methods in applied linguistics : Quantitative, qualitative, and mixed methodologies.
 Oxford: Oxford University Press. (pp. 102-109)